ubports/ubuntu-ui-toolkit/manual-tests/README.txt

 Example:

-Test Dash
+Test Button
 ---------
-This test shows that the dash appears when the super key is pushed.
+This test shows that the button emits a signal when pressed

 Setup:
-#. start an ubuntu (unity) session by logging in
+#. start Gallery.qml in qmlviewer

 Actions:
 #.
-Start with a clear screen
+Select Buttons
 #.
-Press the <super> key
+Click with LMB the QML Button next to the Label which says "Standard"

 Expected Result:
-  The dash appears, and focus is in the search box.
-The icons on the laucher are desaturated except for the ubuntu button at the top.
-The icons in the panel go white.
+  QML Button emits signal clicked() when LMB is released.
+QML Button is in pressedColor while LMB is pressed.

 Directory Structure